 Footwear Testing: Athletic shoes are a part of daily living, from walking to the grocery store to running a marathon.
 Thus, the shoe can have a profound influence on a wearer's performance.
 The CHP uses specialized equipment to measure impact attenuation (cushioning), joint motion (motion control), and retention (durability).
 To learn more about our Footwear Testing program, click here.

 Apparel Testing: Sports performance primarily depends on the abilities of the athlete.
 However, what they wear could also play a role on how well they can perform.
 The CHP provides product developers with in-depth analysis of their apparel using drop-impact (compression), joint mobility, breathability, wash-dry shrinkage, and stretch testing.
 However, a product validation study can be customized to fit a developer's product goals.
+Check out the product testing conducted for McDavid USA

 The CHP utilizes biomechanical analysis resources to evaluate